29th-Day/tcpgecko/README.md

 **Kinnay** for some `DiiBugger` code this project made use of
 **CosmoCortney** for the original café code handler
 **Mewtality** for various code handler improvements

+Special thanks to BullyWiiPlaza for crashing complete systems if JGeckoU and a program NAMED "Wireshark.exe" runs at the same time.